Welcome to today's edition of the Rush 24-7 podcast.

 Get this.

-I hope they go ahead and do it and listen to this.
+I hope they go ahead and do it.

-This is from um uh the Washington Bureau of some, I guess it's the some newspaper in Charleston.
+This is from the Washington Bureau of some, I guess it's some newspaper in Charleston.

 The sun.

-State and local tourism officials are being flooded by emails and flooded now.
+State and local tourism officials are being flooded by emails that flooded now.

 They're being flooded by emails and calls from people across the country who say they won't vacation in South Carolina because they're upset by Joe Wilson's outburst at President Obama.

-A number of the out-of-state emailers have said, now you have to read the whole story, get to the back page, and you find out it's 147 emails.
+A number of the out-of-state emailers have said, now you have to read the whole story, get to the back page, and you find out it's 147 emails from people who cited Wilson by name and expressed displeasure with his shout out.

-So a hundred and forty-seven people are emailing South Carolina officials today.
+So 147 people are emailing South Carolina officials today.

 We're not going to vacation there anymore.